What is a Nurse?

 Besides vital signs taking, nurses also need to be skilled when it comes to procedures necessary to ensure patient care.
 For instance, they need to learn how to effectively insert an intravenous needle, hook oxygen, use a nebulizer, insert a catheter, measure urine output, or clean wounds.

 Of course, there are certain nursing procedures that a nurse must learn depending on their specialisation as well.
-For example, nurses who specialise in hemodialysis need to know how to use the dialysis machine, while a cardiology nurse must be meticulous in using an electrocardiogram machine (ECG).
+For example, nurses who specialise in haemodialysis need to know how to use the dialysis machine, while a cardiology nurse must be meticulous in using an electrocardiogram machine (ECG).

 Finally, you’ll also need to learn how to properly document the care they provide to the patient as part of your nursing career; but please take note that documentation depends on the institution where you work.